d33dler/FLAPS-WW/flaps_assignment/README.md

 For the aircraft, you will have to use the coordinates of the center of gravity.
 This is accessible for an `aircraft` via `aircraft.getType().getEmptyCgX()` (and similarly for the `y` coordinate).

 Here a component can be a fuel tank, a cargo area or the aircraft itself.
 Doing this for both `x` and `y` results in the center of gravity of the entire aircraft.
 The aircraft itself also has a center of gravity.
-For the aircraft itself,

 **Requirements**